JordanC91/JordanC91/README.md

 - 👋 Hi, I’m @JordanC91
-- 👀 I’m interested in learning coding, algorithyms and developement
+- 👀 I’m interested in learning coding, algorithyms and developement in relation to anything really
-- 🌱 I’m currently learning HTML and JavaScript
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on (no idea so far would love to develope an app)
 - 📫 How to reach me? email adress if you want to help or teach me